Find free legal aid and services in Ohio.

 Or get help in applying for, or understanding your obligations when it comes to applying to Public or Federally Subsidized Housing.
 Or if a landlord is discriminating, this is illegal and a lawyer can help fight this.
 Other services can help clients with Utility Shut notices and landlord Code Enforcement issues.

-Legal programs can also help the less fortunate, including seniors.
+Legal programs can also help the less fortunate, including seniors or disabled people in Ohio.
 Thousands of elderly, lower income residents receive advice on the needs that are unique to them.
 Get help in dealing with nursing home issues, filing for Medicaid/Medicare, Powers of Attorney, and receive assistance is complete a simple will.
 Almost all of the senior legal aid is free in Ohio, no matter the client’s income.

 Locations of pro-bono law firms in Ohio